 In the Local Court at…………………………..

-In the matter of the Health Act 1911, and in the matter of an application by the Commissioner of Public Health (or the (a) Local Health Authority) for an order for sale of land.
+In the matter of the Health Act 1911, and in the matter of an application by the CEO (or the (a) Local Health Authority) for an order for sale of land.

 To His Worship the Magistrate.

-The Commissioner of Public Health (or the (a) Local Health Authority) hereby makes application for an order for sale under and in accordance with Section 372 of the Health Act 1911, and the regulations made thereunder, of all that piece of land standing in the name of (b) of (c) in the State of Western Australia (d)…………………. and being (e) for the purpose of enforcing a charge against the said land under which is owing and payable the sum of dollars and…………………..cents to the said Commissioner of Public Health (or the said (a) Local Health Authority).
+The CEO (or the (a) Local Health Authority) hereby makes application for an order for sale under and in accordance with Section 372 of the Health Act 1911, and the regulations made thereunder, of all that piece of land standing in the name of (b) of (c) in the State of Western Australia (d)…………………. and being (e) for the purpose of enforcing a charge against the said land under which is owing and payable the sum of dollars and…………………..cents to the said CEO (or the said (a) Local Health Authority).
 The grounds upon which this application is made are as follows: —

 (1) A charge for the sum of dollars and………………..cents was on the………………day of 19……… duly registered against the said land under and in accordance with Section 372 of the Health Act 1911, and the regulations made thereunder and numbered (f)